systemik/Kobra3-Firmware/README.md

 > # USE AT YOUR OWN RISK.
 I TAKE NO RESPONSABILITY OF WHAT YOU DO WITH BELOW INFORMATION
 > # Latest version tested : 2.3.3.9

-This version start adb + ssh on port 2222 and a web server on port 80.
+This version start adb + ssh on port **2222** and a web server on port **8000**.
+Web port has been changed to allow use of these tweaks in parallel to the other custom firmware with mainsail.
 Web server provide access to 4 pages :
 - Bed leveling info
 - Camera streaming + led control (Mp4 conversion may not work for now)